BaileyM96/Love.Dev/README.md

 # {Love.Dev}

-A dating app for developers BY developers
+A dating app for developers BY developers.

 ## Description